Getting Results That Matter – How To Measure PR Success

 To make your PR campaign count you need to know exactly how to measure public relations

-WHEN YOU or your company embark on a PR campaign with Holyrood Partnership, we want it to be a success every bit as much as you do.
+WHEN YOU or your company embark on a PR campaign with Holyrood PR, we want it to be a success every bit as much as you do.

 Satisfied clients who swear by the effectiveness of public relations are the surest way for us to win more work, both through repeat business and via the power of word of mouth recommendations.

 That’s why we put so much effort into working with our clients from the outset to agree realistic, achievable and measurable objectives.

 Now, we’re going to be honest – the measurement stuff is actually pretty difficult and not the most fun you can have in the world of PR.
 In fact, we’d much rather be interviewing people, digging out cracking human interest and business stories, organising photocalls and shooting video.

 Quite simply though, measurement is a must.
 It is also different for every client and for every campaign.

 We’ll work with you to establish exactly what results you want and to make sure the objectives are tied to your business plan.
 Then we’ll carefully agree the metrics to be used to gauge success.
 That way you can be sure the fees you spend are delivering a worthwhile return on investment (ROI).